gforge/Gocker/README.md

 A Docker file repository with all the build files that I use in my Docker containers.

-## The Torch setup
+## The PyTorch setup

-The Torch setup contains all the Docker files that I use in my Torch deep learning projects.
+The PyTorch setup contains all the Docker files that I use in my deep learning projects.
 It consists of Docker images based on Nvidia's [Docker project](https://github.com/NVIDIA/nvidia-docker).

 ## The R setup